SuperUMAn-DAO/SUDAO-IPs/SUDAO-IP-12.md

 This document is to ratify stablecoin compensation.

-- Change the wording in [SuperUMAn DAO - Design Principles V2](https://docs.google.com/document/d/1ykN_Uey3oPzNVeP_rBs2LYgViMRC2zflkoOiXdRiZC4/edit) under Compensation to Core Contributors to allow for more flexibility pertaining to compensation.Check under the “Changes to” section in this document.
+- Change the wording in [SuperUMAn DAO - Design Principles V2](https://docs.google.com/document/d/1ykN_Uey3oPzNVeP_rBs2LYgViMRC2zflkoOiXdRiZC4/edit) under Compensation to Core Contributors to allow for more flexibility pertaining to compensation.
+Check under the “Changes to” section in this document.

 ## Reasoning: